 Contest entry is due on or before the Contest submission date (refer to the Contest Timeline Chart page).
-Entries must be sponsored by a current member of O.B.E.A. and must include a typed O.B.E.A.
-Identification Form.
+Entries must be sponsored by a current member of OBEA and must include a typed OBEA Identification Form.

-Contestants must be either an individual, pair, or in a group of no more than three members.
+Contestants must be either an individual or pair.
 All sections must be completed or the submission will not be evaluated.
 Only original work will be assessed.
+A hard copy of the marketing plan is to be submitted for evaluation.